mattermost/docs/source/administration/config-settings.rst

 Disable Legacy MFA API Endpoint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **True**: Disables the legacy ``checkMfa`` endpoint, which is only required for Mattermost Mobile Apps on version 1.16 or earlier when using multi-factor authentication (MFA).
-Recommended to set to ``true`` if users in your environment have access to version 1.17 or later of the mobile apps.
+Recommended to set to ``true`` for additional security hardening.

 **False**: Keeps the legacy ``checkMfa`` endpoint enabled to support mobile versions 1.16 and earlier.
 Keeping the endpoint enabld creates an information disclosure about whether a user has set up MFA.